Thank You for Standing for Truth and Democracy

 By Jabir Deralla

-Over three intensive days — with prominent thought leaders, media professionals, and civil society representatives from North Macedonia taking active part during the second and third day — participants engaged in livestreamed panel discussions, closed-door workshops, and collaborative planning.
+Over three intensive days — with prominent thought leaders, media professionals, and civil society representatives from North Macedonia taking active part during the second and third day — participants engaged in strategic discussions, closed-door workshops, and collaborative planning.
 They examined the mechanisms of hybrid influence operations, the erosion of public trust, and the urgent need for coordinated democratic action.
 The sessions also introduced early findings from the Democracy Navigator project, culminating in joint statements and strategic recommendations for safeguarding democratic integrity and reinforcing solidarity with Ukraine.

-Together, we stand united: For truth.
+Together, we stand united.
+For truth.
 For action.
 For democracy.

 About the Author: